 If you don’t know what a fugue is, think the simplistic example of “Row, row, row your boat” that you probably sung in elementary school (I’m referring to the US; I would think they would have something a bit more tasteful than that in the EU).
 You may have heard “Row, row,…” sung where four people were singing the subject (“row, row, row your boat”) at four different times with one person starting after the other has sung the subject.
 I’m trying not to get too complicated here.
 But that’s a very simplistic example of a fugue when “Row, row, row your boat” is sung like that.

 The Orchestra and Chorus here are the Collegium 1704 & Collegium Vocale 1704.
 In this instance, the Orchestra has its own Chorus, and Václav Luks is the ensemble’s permanent conductor.
 Václav is an outstandingly superb musician-conductor (well they all are for that matter!), and I assume he prepared both the Chorus and Orchestra.
-From watching him conduct and his rapport with his choral and orchestral musicians, and as a former Orchestra Chorus member myself, I think he would be a pleasure to work with.
+This is an example of choral excellence at its finest: The Chorus sings with perfect intonation, one of the foundations of choral excellence.
+From watching Václav conduct and his rapport with his choristers and orchestral musicians, and as a former Orchestra Chorus member myself, I think he would be a pleasure to work with.
 Like myself, he seems to favour the soprano section particularly in this performance, such as in the Gloria.
-Even though he and his stellar musicians are from Prague, Czech Republic, in their performances I’ve seen — and like some other conductors I’ve seen in the Nederlands — Václav doesn’t usually use a baton when conducting.
+He and his stellar musicians are from Prague, Czech Republic, and in their performances I’ve seen — and like some other conductors I’ve seen in the Nederlands — Václav doesn’t usually use a baton when conducting.
 I don’t care one way or the other; he should do what he wants.
 He obviously gets superb results without a baton.
 More and more conductors, from what I’ve seen, seem to favour no baton in the Nederlands and especially for symphonic choral performances (such as in this performance of the Beethoven Missa Solemnis).

 Again, the Orchestra, Chorus and conductor, Václav Luks, in this performance are all musicians from the Czech Republic.
-I mention that because someone in the YT comments wrote this nationalistic-sounding comment about this performance.
+I mention that because someone in the U-toob comments wrote this nationalistic-sounding comment about this performance.
 Apparently they had done no research and erroneously thought that all of the performers were Dutch as well as Zelenka.
-As someone astutely pointed out, the only thing that’s Dutch about it is that it’s a performance from Amsterdam and was recorded by Avrotros Klassiek, the Dutch public broadcasting network.
+As someone astutely pointed out, the only thing that’s Dutch about it is that it’s a performance from Amsterdam and was recorded by Avrotros Klassiek, the Dutch public broadcasting network in the Nederlands.

 These musicians seem to really get into their music and their performance which is good to see.
 Notice how the 4th chair violinist starts to smile and sway in rhythm and mouthed the words to (“Dominus Deus, Rex coelestis”) with the soprano and alto soloists in their duet from 18.00 forward in the video.
 She obviously knows the piece well and enjoys it.